-CNS-RSRef package documentation (Real-space refinement embedded in CNS).
+CNS-RSRef package (Real-space refinement within CNS).

 Section author: Michael S. Chapman <chapmanms@missouri.edu>